Gregg Allman cancels tour due to respiratory illness

-LOS ANGELES Gregg Allman, the southern rock legend and frontman for The Allman Brothers Band, has canceled a series of summer concerts due to a lingering upper respiratory condition, his representative said on Monday.
+LOS ANGELES Gregg Allman, the southern rock legend and frontman for The Allman Brothers Band, has cancelled a series of summer concerts due to a lingering upper respiratory condition, his representatives said on Monday.

-On doctor's orders, the 63-year-old veteran bluesman and member of the Rock and Roll Hall of Fame, was forced to cancel tour dates from August 26 - September 15.
-Some of the dates will be rescheduled for later in the year.

 Allman, who battles Hepatitis C and has struggled with drug and alcohol addictions during his life, is recovering from a liver transplant last year.
 In June, he had to cancel four dates at the end of a four-week European tour.